kexa-io/Kexa/documentation/Documentation-Kexa.md

 You can optionally use a key manager; for these variables no prefix are needed.
 Those variables does not refer to any specific environment, but simply to the runner space.
 The following environment variables must be present in the runner environment.
 The preceding environment variables cited in this or other documentation may not be present in the runner environment, but in your password manager.
 Variables in your manager will be "simulated" as being present locally and will only be known in the environment when the value is used:

-- Azure: To refer to your Key Vault add this following environement variable :
+- **Azure**: To refer to your Key Vault add this following environement variable :

     ```
       AZUREKEYVAULTNAME=MyKeyVault